At the meeting with the PM, here is what the Chief Ministers said

 CM of Odisha has sought for a national standard operating procedure for the lockdown.
 This would help in initiating measures to kickstart the economy.
 We will work together.
 Niti Aayog should come up with transformative ideas.
 While the national lockdown should continue, important activities must be allowed.
 We have to completely stop public gatherings, religious and educational institutions.
 Economic activities must be restricted within the state only, he also said.

 Chief Minister of Bihar said that door to door screening similar to the polio campaign has been taking place.
 Till now 4 crore people have been screened, he also said.
 The Bihar CM also said that the state did not have the resources to bring back migrant labourers from other states.
-We have to device measures to ease the lives of people in the green zones, he also said.
+We have to devise measures to ease the lives of people in the green zones, he also said.

 The Chief Minister of Gujarat has said that the state would abide with the decision of the Centre on the extension of the lockdown.
 The Centre should take a decision on this in the interest of the country.
-We need to extend the lockdown post May 3, but at the same time ease the situation in a phased manner.
+We need to extend the lockdown post-May 3, but at the same time ease the situation in a phased manner.